Maninacan/yet-another-react-store/README.md

 Notice how each file exports as a default a new `Store` instance that expects a `defaultState` as a first parameter (which can be of virtually any type) and `methods` as a second parameter which must be a callback that provides the state and returns an object with methods as props.
 Since these methods are mechanism we use for changing the state, each of the methods is expected to return the new state (think redux reducer style).

 You may also have noticed in the `store/account.js` file that there is a function called fetchData that is being exported.
-This will be explained in the section entitled "Asynchronous methods and the `asyncAction` function".
+This will be explained in the section entitled "Asynchronous methods".

 ## The store provider